How to Become a Meal Planning Maestro

 To begin your plant-based journey, I wanted to start by teaching you some of my favourite meal planning techniques.
 The easiest way to next-level your health and incorporate more plant-based meals in your diet, is to spend a bit of time prepping before the week begins.
 I've broken down the process I personally follow into 5 easy steps below, and have also created a downloadable version of my Meal Planner and Pantry Staples shopping list for you to use.
 Print both of these off now, so you're ready to fill them out as we dive into our recipes ahead.

-Before you start, print off the plant-based Pantry Staples shopping list below, so you can stock up your non-perishable items.
+Before you start, print off the plant-based Pantry Staples shopping list up top, so you can stock up your non-perishable items.
 I recommend buying these from a bulk foods store (where you can refill your own jars = less packaging waste).
 Once you've done this, you'll then only need to top these up every 3-4 months.

 I personally spend half an hour or so on a Saturday (often more...
 I'm addicted to cook books), planning my main meals for the week ahead.
 I'll flick through cookbooks, look at what we've got in the fridge and pantry that needs using up, and go from there. e.g. a cauliflower looking sad in the vege drawer - I'll make the Spiced Cauliflower Fritters.
 Some wilting silverbeet in the fridge, I'll make the Butternut Blonde Lasagne.
 An extra bag of buckwheat flour in the pantry, I'll pop the Banana Berry Pancakes on my list.
 I'll write down the ingredients I'm wanting to use up (in a "To Use" list), then beside each one, the recipe I'm going to make to use it.
 From there, I'll check what else I need in terms of fresh produce, then that becomes my shopping list for the week.